zeyu2001/Ambrose/README.md

 3. In Chrome, go to [chrome://extensions](chrome://extensions)
 4. Turn on "Developer mode"
 5. Click "Load unpacked"
-6. Browse to the `build` directory in this repository
+6. Browse to the extracted folder

 ## Security